-- The most noteworthy fact about the Roloway Monkey remains its unfortunate status on the IUCN Red List of Threatened Species.
+- The most noteworthy fact about the Roloway Monkey remains its unfortunate status of Critically Endangered on the IUCN Red List of Threatened Species.
 That fact exists because this animal ranks among the most highly endangered of any primate in its endemic range.

 - This ranking occurs because this Old World primate species remain especially vulnerable to the actions of mankind.
 The species appears to be especially ill-equipped for adapting to changing conditions within its environment.

 - Between 1975 and 1990 alone, the known population of this remarkable primate species declined by 80%.
 Additionally, deforestation of its endemic habitat was the principal reason for such tragic losses in such a short span of time.

 - Yet the threats to its continued existence have not ended.
 While deforestation in the region has slowed, it has not ceased altogether.
-Indeed, individuals also face the threat of hunters, who seek them as a source of bushmeat.
+Indeed, individuals also face the threat of hunters, who seek it as a source of bushmeat.